 - Milk – you can use either dairy (full-fat, 2% or skim) or plant-based, like unsweetened almond milk, coconut milk or oat milk.

 - Chai tea – there are numerous brands to choose from at the grocery store.
+This Twinnings Chai tea is readily available at most grocery stores, including Target.
 Choose the best quality that suits your budget.

 - Sweetener – I use and enjoy Whole Earth granular monk fruit sweetener, but you could also use Vanilla Cream sweet drops, or even maple syrup or honey.